By Steven O’Donnell, Senior Trainer for AHIT

 Location: CO alarms in dwelling units must be installed outside of each separate sleeping area in the immediate vicinity of the bedrooms.
 Where a fuel-burning appliance is located within a bedroom or its attached bathroom, a CO alarm must be installed within the bedroom.

 Steven O’Donnell is the Co-founder of Newcomer’s Inspection Services, which began in 1994.
-He is a certified home inspector in the State of Arizona and a Graduate of the University of Michigan with a Bachelor of Science degree.
+He is a professional home inspector in the State of Arizona and a Graduate of the University of Michigan with a Bachelor of Science degree.
 As a senior trainer for AHIT, O’Donnell revised the 700-plus page go-to industry guide, “A Practical Guide to Home Inspection,” and AHIT’s “Professional Home Inspection Online Course.”